A new foundation for the new Smashing Magazine

 npm start for the project to start running smoothly and most notably: blazingly fast.

-We used Gulp as a task manager, and Matt converted my static components into Preact components.
+Matt converted my static components into Preact components.
 We were both working in the same repository.
 Any drastic changes were made in separate branches which were only merged once everything was ready and approved to go.

 Matt’s setup also included Babel, which means that I got to take advantage of some of my favourite ES6 functions. (